Manchester West

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Confusion exists about appropriate scan types for pulmonary embolism and the need for clinicians to consult radiologists for specific requests.
+Concerns summary (AI summary) Confusion exists about appropriate scan types for pulmonary embolism and the need for clinicians to consult radiologists for specific requests.
 This issue, not fully addressed in an After Action Report, risks future diagnostic errors.

 Anne Taylor